Rishuuhhh/mini-grep/README.md

-# Mini Grep
+# Mini Grep (C++)

+Mini Grep is a lightweight command-line text search utility inspired by the Unix `grep` tool.
+It searches for a given keyword in a text file and prints matching lines along with their line numbers and total match count.

+---

 ## Status
-Work in progress

-## Description
-Mini Grep is a command-line text search utility inspired by the Unix `grep` tool.
-The project focuses on implementing pattern searching in text files using C++, while strengthening understanding of file handling, string processing, and command-line programs.

-## Objectives
-- Understand how text-search utilities work internally
-- Practice efficient file reading and string matching
-- Build familiarity with command-line tools

-## Planned Features
-- Sear# Mini Grep

-## Status
-Work in progress

-## Description
-Mini Grep is a command-line text search utility inspired by the Unix `grep` tool.
-The project focuses on implementing pattern searching in text files using C++, while strengthening understanding of file handling, string processing, and command-line programs.

-## Objectives
-- Understand how text-search utilities work internally
-- Practice efficient file reading and string matching
-- Build familiarity with command-line tools
+Completed

+---

-## Planned Features
+## Features
-- Search for a given pattern in a text file
+- Case-insensitive keyword search
-- Display matching lines with line numbers
+- Displays line numbers for matched lines
+- Prints total number of matches
-- Case-sensitive and case-insensitive search
+- Graceful handling of file and input errors
-- Support searching across multiple files
-- Basic error handling for invalid inputs
+- Simple command-line interface

+---

 ## Tech Stack
-- Language: C++
+- **Language:** C++
+- **Concepts Used:**
-- Concepts: File Handling, Strings, CLI Programs
+  - File handling using `ifstream`
+  - Command-line argument parsing
+  - String manipulation
+  - Case-insensitive text processing
+  - Error handling
-- Tools: Git, GitHub
+- **Tools:** Git, GitHub

+---

 ## Project Structure
 ```